uclnlp/torch-imle/README.md

 # torch-imle

-Small and self-contained PyTorch library implementing the I-MLE gradient estimator proposed in the NeurIPS 2021 paper [Implicit MLE: Backpropagating Through Discrete Exponential Family Distributions.](https://arxiv.org/abs/2106.01798)
+Concise and self-contained PyTorch library implementing the I-MLE gradient estimator proposed in the NeurIPS 2021 paper [Implicit MLE: Backpropagating Through Discrete Exponential Family Distributions.](https://arxiv.org/abs/2106.01798)

 ## Example

-Implicit MLE (I-MLE) wraps a black-box combinatorial solver, such as Dijkstra's algorithm, and:
+Implicit MLE (I-MLE) makes it possible to integrete discrete combinatorial optimization algorithms, such as Dijkstra's algorithm or general integer linear programs, into standard deep learning architectures.
+The core idea of I-MLE is that it defines an *implicit* maximum likelihood objective whose gradients are used to update upstream parameters of the model.
+Every instance of I-MLE requires two ingredients:
-1. Uses [Perturb-and-MAP](https://home.ttic.edu/~gpapan/research/perturb_and_map/) to transform the solver in an exponential family distribution we can sample from, and
+1. An ability to approximately sample from a complex and intractable distribution.
+For this we use perturb and MAP [Perturb-and-MAP](https://home.ttic.edu/~gpapan/research/perturb_and_map/) (aka the Gumbel-max trick) and propose a novel family of noise perturbations tailored to the problem at hand.
-2. Following the MLE for exponential family distributions (e.g. see [Murphy's book, Sect.
-9.2.4](http://noiselab.ucsd.edu/ECE228/Murphy_Machine_Learning.pdf)), uses the difference between the sufficient statistics of the target distribution and their expectation according to the model to compute the gradient of the log-likelihood.
+2. I-MLE reduces the KL divergence between the current distribution and the empirical distribution.
+Since in our setting, we do not have access to the empirical distribution and, therefore, have to design surrogate empirical distributions.
+Here we propose two families of surrogate distributions which are widely applicable and work well in practice.

-For example, let's consider this map, and the task is to find the shortest path from the top-left to the bottom-right corner of the map:
+For example, let's consider a map from a simple game where the task is to find the shortest path from the top-left to the bottom-right corner:

 <img src="https://raw.githubusercontent.com/uclnlp/torch-imle/main/figures/map.png" width=600>

-Here is what happens when we use a Sum-of-Gamma noise distribution to obtain a distribution over paths, using Dijkstra's algorithm:
+Here is what happens when we use the proposed sum-of-gamma noise distribution to obtain a distribution over paths, using Dijkstra's algorithm:

 <img src="https://raw.githubusercontent.com/uclnlp/torch-imle/main/figures/paths.gif" width=600>